-This is the one we want to activate in vaccination.
+This is this reaction we want to activate in vaccination.

 But first and before we start, we need to define what antigens are.

-Antigens are substances that are recognized by the immune system as foreign bodies.
+Antigens are bodies or substances that are recognized by the immune system as being foreign.
 They signal the presence of pathogens and trigger the response of the adaptive immune system.

 The adaptive immune system is made of other types of White Blood Cells: the lymphocytes.

 Lymphocytes are very important and numerous.
-Altogether, in humans, they weigh about the same as the brain.
+Altogether, in humans, they weigh as much as the brain.

 There are 2 types of lymphocytes.
 They are named after the organ where they achieve their maturation: